-First, even if it is claimed many times, it is definitely not true that I have ever refused access to the documentation (see 1.2.1.6).
-Second, I promised in writing and verbally (and this can be documented) that all interested parties would get the full report when it was finalized.
+First, it is not correct that I have refused access to the documentation (see 1.2.1.6).
+Second, I promised (in writing and verbally, and this can be documented) that all interested parties would get the full report when it was finalized.
 Third, on page 10 the committee mentions that Pia Ankersen lodges a complaint that she has not been able to obtain Nyborg 2001 from Nyborg.
 What she neither tells the committee nor anybody else is that I sent all the necessary information to her, including tables and figures, about a year before she made her complaint.
-Neither does Ankersen tell the committee nor the press that I sent no less than four emails, repeatedly urging her for a discussion of my data and chapter sent to her earlier on.
-She never replied to this but nevertheless tells the "Committee for Good Scientific Practice" at Aarhus University and the public press that I flatly refused to cooperate.
+Neither does Ankersen tell that I sent no less than four emails, repeatedly urging her for a discussion of the data and chapter sent to her early on.
+She never replied to this but nevertheless tells the "Committee for Good Scientific Practice" at Aarhus University and the public press that I flatly refuse to cooperate.
 Fourth, the committee notes that I made the study public in an interview in "Politiken" while denying access to the documentation.
-This is also not at all correct.
-"Politiken" got the interview only AFTER the study was presented at the 2001 conference and then "Politiken" got the 2001 tables and figures (also see 1.2.2.6).
+This is not correct.
+"Politiken" got the interview only AFTER the study was presented at the 2001 conference and "Politiken" got the 2001 tables and figures (also see 1.2.2.6).
 Fifth, the committee mentions on page 10 that the president of the university took no action.
 Actually he did.
-He stated in public that a researcher must be given reasonable time to publish the final report (The committee reference to point 5 in Veiledende Retningslinjer for Forskningsetik i Samfundsvidenskaberne from the Danish Social Science Research Council ought really to be reconsidered in this light).
-Rector then demanded of me to be alerted if the promised final publication was not accepted in a peer-reviewed journal.
-However, this was not enough for to the director of the Institute of Psychology, prof. Jens Mammen, so he overruled the decision of Rector and demanded that not-yet-entirely-finished fragments of the analysis and of the final report be published on my private homepage at a time when I was under heavy stress while producing a 600+ pages book with a narrow deadline.
+He stated in public that a researcher must be given reasonable time to publish the final report.
+He then demanded to be alerted if the promised final publication was not accepted in a peer-reviewed journal.
+However, this was not acceptable to Mammen, so he demanded that not-yet-entirely-finished fragments of the analysis and of the final report be published on my private homepage at a time when I was under heavy stress while producing a 600+ pages book with a narrow deadline.